Questions about our pet products?

 Indoor Pet Grass Vs. Outdoor Grass?

 Pet grass isn’t like normal grass, it contains several nutrients that your pets will never get from outdoor grasses.
 Your potted pet grass is a special combination of oats, barley and wheat.
-Outdoor grass tastes completely different than Freemans Organic Pet Grass!
-The other MAJOR factor that differentiates between the grasses is that Freemans Organic Pet Grass is exactly that CERTIFIED ORGANIC - meaning no harmful sprays, pesticides, or chemicals, unlike the grass we find outside!
-Keep your pets healthy and safe by always purchasing certified organic!
+Outdoor grass tastes completely different than Freemans Organic (NOP) Pet Grass!
+The other MAJOR factor that differentiates between the grasses is that Freemans Organic (NOP) Pet Grass is exactly that CERTIFIED ORGANIC (NOP) - meaning no harmful sprays, pesticides, or chemicals, unlike the grass we find outside!
+Keep your pets healthy and safe by always purchasing certified organic (NOP)!

 Why buy fresh organic catnip?

 Most cats are attracted to the smell of catnip and will rub and chew the leaves and